Specification for I3C Vendor-Specific Extended Capabilities

 Security

-The original HCI specification defines Extended Capabilities as a list of linked lists, which can be discovered from software through a series of CSR reads.
+The HCI specification defines Extended Capabilities as a list of linked lists, which can be discovered from software through a series of CSR reads.
 This mechanism is unacceptable for the Recovery Mode as memory offsets must be known at synthesis time.
 Implementation based on this specification should provide a list of known memory offsets for each of the Extended Capabilities.

 Note